Contrast of Bangkok's old temples with its modern streets with colorful tuktuks & cabs

 Don’t miss the chance to explore Bangkok’s legendary khlongs, which provide a unique perspective on the city’s history and culture.
 It’s definitely a more off-the-beaten-path experience and one of the most unforgettable things to do in Bangkok.

-7. Shop until you drop at Bangkok’s Famous Shopping Malls
+7. Shop until you drop at Bangkok’s famous shopping malls

-8. Visit a Rooftop Bar in Bangkok
+8. Visit a rooftop bar in Bangkok

 One of the best things to do in Bangkok is to elevate your experience by visiting one of the city’s cool rooftop bars.
 See what I did there ;).
 Bangkok’s skyline is dotted with impressive skyscrapers, and these rooftop venues offer breathtaking views with a vibrant atmosphere.
 The perfect opportunity to unwind in style at the end of a full day exploring the hectic streets of Bangkok.
 And what better way than to admire them from above?

 From renowned venues like Sky Bar at Lebua State Tower to hidden gems tucked away in local neighborhoods, there’s no shortage of options to choose from.
 Most bars are located in hotels, but you can easily go there to have dinner or enjoy a drink.
-Do be aware that some rooftop bars are extremely popular, definitely on the weekends.
-Be sure to make a reservation if you want to guarantee yourself a spot with a view.
 Some popular rooftop bar options are:

-TIP | Check upfront for the dress code of the rooftop bar you would like to go to & always bring your ID card with you.
+TIP | Do be aware that some rooftop bars are extremely popular, definitely on the weekends.
+Be sure to make a reservation if you want to guarantee yourself a spot with a view.
+Also, check in advance the dress code of the rooftop bar you would like to go to & always bring your ID card with you.

 Experience the infamous Bangkok nightlife at the legendary Khao San Road